-Additionally, the bill mandates the comptroller of public accounts to conduct a comprehensive study on the feasibility of replacing all local property taxes with local value-added taxes.
+Additionally, the bill mandates a comprehensive study by the comptroller of public accounts to explore the feasibility of replacing all local property taxes with local value-added taxes.
 This study will assess various factors, including revenue needs, rate structures, and economic impacts, and is expected to be completed by December 1, 2026.
 The legislature intends to use the findings from this study to draft legislation aimed at eliminating remaining local ad valorem taxes and replacing them with local VATs, effective January 1, 2030.
-The bill is set to take effect 91 days after the end of the legislative session, with specific provisions taking effect on the aforementioned dates.
+The overall act is set to take effect 91 days after the end of the legislative session, with specific provisions taking effect on January 1, 2030, contingent upon the approval of the aforementioned constitutional amendment.

 Statutes affected: